Ontario Graduate Fellowships (OGF)

 The OGF is valued at $3,000 per semester, for three semesters.

 Students do not apply.
 Nominations will be put forward according to the process and deadline determined within each College.
-Nominations that are endorsed by the College Dean’s Office are due to the Office of Graduate & Postdoctoral Studies by August 31, 2018.
+Nominations that are endorsed by the College Dean’s Office are due to the Office of Graduate & Postdoctoral Studies.

 Academic excellence as defined by a combination of grades, research, demonstrated leadership and publications.